tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

 Utilities
 ---------

-This section describes the utilities available for Contrail RBAC.
+This section describes the utilities available for Tungsten Fabric RBAC.

 -  `Utility: rbacutil.py`_